lfriedl/javaCADE/README.md

 **Building**

-A compiled .jar file will be provided, so there's no need to compile & build the project unless you want to modify the source code.
+A compiled .jar file will (eventually) be provided, so there will be no need to compile & build the project unless you want to modify the source code.

 The project can be built from the command line or in an IDE.

 To build at the command line, simply run `ant` from this directory.
 It will use the file `build.xml`.

-Notes:
-* I've configured this project using openjdk-17 as the language SDK, with language level 16.
-(I believe any JDK version 11 or higher would work.)
+Notes for command line:

+* The project can be built using Java (JDK) versions 11 or higher, and it is configured to compile to bytecode version 11 (so can be run with `java` in that version or higher).
 * Requires [ant](http://ant.apache.org/) version ≥1.8.0.
 * Excludes unit tests by default.
 To include them, run this:
 `ant -Dskip.tests=false`.
 * Building and running the tests requires an additional dependency, the Junit 4 library.
 (My IDE resolved this by placing two files in the lib directory: `junit-4.13.1.jar` and `hamcrest-core-1.3.jar`).
+-->

 **Running**

+Using the files compiled to `out/production`:

+`java -classpath out/production/CADE:lib/commons-lang3-3.12.0.jar:lib/RCaller-4.0.2-jar-with-dependencies.jar:lib/weka-3-8-5/arpack_combined.jar:lib/weka-3-8-5/mtj.jar:lib/weka-3-8-5/core.jar:lib/weka-3-8-5/weka.jar -Xmx1g cade.PseudoAnomalyGo 1 0 true`
+* The final args, `1 0 true`, are what's passed to the program.
+* `cade.PseudoAnomalyGo` is the main class to call.
+* `-Xmx1g` increases the memory
+* The classpath includes 6 dependency jar files, plus the location of the compiled JavaCade project.
+* `java` (must be version 11 or higher)